Differentiable Programming for Earth System Modeling: Benefits of Differentiable ESMs

 Recent work demonstrates the advantages of training the ML component in online mode using differentiable programming techniques. \citet{um2020} show that adding a solver-in-the-loop, that is, training the ML component in online mode by taking gradients through the operations of the numerical solver, leads to stable and accurate solutions of PDEs augmented with ANNs.
 Similarly, \citet{frezat2022} learn a stable and accurate subgrid closure for 2D quasi-geostrophic turbulence by training an ANN component in online mode, or as they call it, training the model end-to-end. \citet{frezat2022} distinguish between a priori learning, in which the ML component is optimized on instantaneous model outputs (offline mode), and a posteriori learning, in which the ML component is optimized on entire solution trajectories (online mode, see Fig.~\ref{fig:onlineoffline}).
-Both \citet{um2020} and \citet{frezat2022} find that models trained in offline mode lead to unstable simulations, underscoring the necessity of differentiable programming for hybrid Earth system modeling.
+Both \citet{um2020} and \citet{frezat2022} find that models trained in offline mode lead to unstable simulations, underscoring the necessity of differentiable programming for hybrid Earth system modeling. \citet{kochkov2021} also report stable solutions of their online-trained hybrid fluid dynamics model, which generalizes well to unseen forcing and Reynolds numbers.

 An additional benefit of training a hybrid ESM in online mode is the ability to optimize not only with respect to specific processes, but also with respect to the overall model climate.
 An ML parameterization trained in offline mode will typically be trained to emulate the outputs of an existing process-based parameterization for a plausible range of inputs.
 However, even for models which perform very well offline, it is not known if they will produce a realistic climate until they are coupled to the ESM after training.
 In contrast, an equivalent ML parameterization trained in online mode can be optimized not only with respect to the outputs of the parameterization itself, but also to reproduce a realistic overall climate.